CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-subprofiles.md

 `https://api.copernica.com/v1/profile/$id/subprofiles/$collectionID?access_token=xxxx`

 The `$id` should be replaced with the ID of the profile you want to add a subprofile to.
-The `$collectionID` should be replaced with the ID of the collection in which the subprofile should be stored.
+The `$collectionID` should be replaced with collection ID.
 The new subprofile of the profile can be placed in the body of the message.
 After a successful call the ID of the created request is returned.